Myotonic Dystrophy

 Key Mechanisms

-- The toxic RNA sequesters RNA-binding proteins, disrupting normal splicing of multiple pre-mRNAs.
+Mutant RNA sequesters muscleblind-like (MBNL) proteins, leading to abnormal alternative splicing of multiple pre-mRNAs.

-- This abnormal splicing results in defective muscle chloride channels and other proteins, causing myotonia and muscle weakness.
+Aberrant splicing results in defective chloride channel (CLCN1) and insulin receptor isoforms, causing myotonia and insulin resistance.

 | Involvement | Details |